Convenience store robbery worries late-night retail store operators.

-- Set high-standards of accuracy and cash accountability.
+- Set high standards for accuracy and cash accountability.

 - Hire cashiers that have necessary cash handling skills.

-- Train cashiers to adhere to maximum drawer-cash limit.
+- Train cashiers to adhere to a maximum drawer-cash limit.

-- Use a timed-access cash controller with drop safe.
+- Use a timed-access cash controller with a drop safe.

-- Drop $20 bills immediately in presence of customer.
+- Drop $20 bills immediately in presence of the customer.